 The Old Town of Quedlinburg in the Harz Mountains, Germany

-The city is also known as the birthplace of Germany.
-Heinrichs, the king of East Francia, founded Quedlinburg in the 10th century.
-He lived there and united Germany.
-However, during the DDR regime, the entire city was left nearly as a ruin.
-After the reunification, the city has been gradually restored.
+Renowned as the birthplace of Germany.
+Quedlinburg was founded in the 10th century by Heinrich, the king of East Francia, who lived there and played a pivotal role in the unification of Germany.
+However, during the DDR regime, the entire city was left almost in ruins.
+Since the reunification, the city has undergone a gradual process of restoration.

-I had never heard of this town until one day, my German relatives told me about it.
-Therefore, our family selected Quedlinburg as the base to discover the Harz Mountains.
-Being of the best romantic gateways in Germany, the old town of Quedlinburg in the Harz Mountains is full of unique features:
+I had never come across this town until one day when my German relatives mentioned it.
+Consequently, our family chose Quedlinburg as the hub for exploring the Harz Mountains.
+Renowned as one of the best romantic getaways in Germany, the old town of Quedlinburg in the Harz Mountains is replete with unique features:

 • Quedlinburg Castle Hill (Schlossberg)